On groups of diffeomorphisms of the interval with finitely many fixed points

-{\bf Abstract:} {\Small In \cite{N1}, it is proved that any subgroup of $\mathrm{Diff}_{+}^{\omega }(I)$ (the group of orientation preserving analytic diffeomorphisms of the interval) is either metaabelian or does not satisfy a law.
+{\bf Abstract:} {\Small In \cite{N1}, it is proved that any subgroup of $\mathrm{Diff}_{+}^{\omega }(I)$ (the group of orientation preserving analytic diffeomorphisms of the interval) is either metabelian or does not satisfy a law.
 A stronger question is asked whether or not the Girth Alternative holds for subgroups of $\mathrm{Diff}_{+}^{\omega }(I)$.
 In this paper, we answer this question affirmatively for even a larger class of groups of orientation preserving diffeomorphisms of the interval where every non-identity element has finitely many fixed points.
-We show that every such group is either affine (in particular, metaabelian) or has infinite girth.
-The proof is based on sharpening the tools from the earlier work \cite{A1}.}
+We show that every such (irreducible) group is either affine (in particular, metabelian) or has infinite girth.
+The proof is based on our study of discrete subgroups of the diffeomorphism group $\mathrm{Diff}_{+}(I)$ which we initiated in \cite{A9} and later developed in \cite{A1} and \cite{A2}; more specifically, our results are obtained by sharpening the tools from the earlier works \cite{A1} and \cite{A2}.
+One of the major tools (local transitivity) is heavily exploited in \cite{A2} to get an extension of H\"older's theorem which is crucially used in this paper.
+We show that local transitivity can be proved for any (up to a conjugacy) non-affine group of irreducible diffeomorphisms with every non-identity element having finitely many fixed points.}